 In a mixing bowl, combine the pudding, milk, and liquor.

-When your mix includes a liquor that's around 80-proof, such as vodka or rum, stir in the whipped cream or topping.
-The higher alcohol content may prevent the pudding from setting up and adding cream combats this issue.
+If your mix includes a liquor that's around 80-proof, such as vodka or rum, whisk in 8 ounces of the whipped cream or topping.
+It will help stabilize the shots.

 Spoon into shot glasses or disposable plastic cups and refrigerate for about 30 minutes until the pudding sets up.

-There are many ways to approach the flavor for your pudding shots.
-Think about your favorite desserts and treats, then figure out how to transform those flavors into a yummy pudding.
+Think about your favorite desserts and treats, then figure out how to transform those flavors into a delicious pudding.
 Using the recipe above, here are some pudding shots to try:

 - Banana Split Pudding Shot: Banana pudding, 1 cup milk, 1/2 cup chocolate liqueur, 1/4 cup strawberry liqueur, 1/4 cup butterscotch schnapps.

 - Chocolate Cream Pudding Shot: Chocolate pudding, 1 cup milk, 3/4 cup Irish cream liqueur, 1/4 cup vodka.

 - Chocolate Mint Pudding Shot: Chocolate pudding, 1 cup milk, 3/4 cup RumChata Cream Liqueur, 1/4 cup peppermint schnapps.